 The Blue Mountains World Heritage Institute is a member of the International Union for Conservation of Nature (IUCN).

 Fire Stories: A Lesson in Time is a documentary about Blue Mountains bushfire risk and how to manage it.
 Learn More →

 TRAINING & EDUCATION

-We work with schools, tourism staff, universities and postgraduate research students.
+We provide training and education for tourism staff, tertiary students and postgraduate researchers.
 Learn with us →

 REDUCING OUR CARBON FOOTPRINT